Python Mock Interview for Data Engineering

 Edge case handling

 Does your code handle None/NaN values?
 What happens with an empty input file?
 What about malformed rows in a CSV?
-The grader checks whether your code fails gracefully or crashes.
+The evaluator checks whether your code fails gracefully or crashes.
 It also checks whether you handle edge cases by design (defensive coding) or by accident (getting lucky on the test data).

 Code quality

 Variable naming, function decomposition, DRY principle, appropriate use of Python idioms.
-The grader flags long functions that should be split, repeated code blocks that could be loops, and non-descriptive variable names.
+The evaluator flags long functions that should be split, repeated code blocks that could be loops, and non-descriptive variable names.
 This maps directly to the 'code quality' axis on interview rubrics.

 Pythonic patterns

 List comprehensions vs verbose loops.
 Context managers for file handling.
 Generator expressions for memory efficiency. enumerate() instead of manual index tracking.
-The grader identifies places where idiomatic Python would improve your code and explains why.
+The evaluator identifies places where idiomatic Python would improve your code and explains why.

 Performance